Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Oracle is now taking orders for what they call the first “zettascale” AI supercomputer: up to 131,072 GPUs in a single cluster.
 For context, that’s more than three times the computing capacity of Frontier, the world’s fastest traditional supercomputer.

 Announced in January 2025 with a White House press conference, the Stargate Project represents perhaps the most ambitious AI infrastructure buildout ever conceived.
-SoftBank, OpenAI, Oracle, and MGX are investing up to $500 billion over four years, with $100 billion deployed immediately.
+SoftBank, OpenAI, Oracle, and MGX pledged up to $500 billion over four years, with $100 billion deployed immediately.

 What’s Inside These Clusters: The Hardware

-The Nvidia H100 (codenamed “Hopper”) has been the chip that defined the 2023-2024 AI boom.
-Key specifications that matter:
+The Nvidia H100 (codenamed “Hopper”) was the chip that defined the 2023-2024 AI boom and remains widely deployed.
+Key specifications:

-- 80GB of HBM3 memory (the fastest memory type available)
+• 80GB of HBM3 memory (the fastest memory type available at launch)

 The GB200 NVL72 system connects 72 Blackwell GPUs to act as a single massive processor with 1.4 exaflops of AI performance.
 That’s 1.4 quintillion calculations per second.
 For perspective, the human brain is estimated to perform about one exaflop—this rack of GPUs matches 1.4 human brains in raw computational throughput.